kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0293 International passenger transportation.md

 ### §293.2   Definitions.

-For purposes of this part the definitions in §221.3 of this chapter apply.
+For purposes of this part the definitions in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.3   Definitions.|§221.3]] of this chapter apply.

 ## Subpart B—Exemption From Filing Tariffs